 Satisfactory completion of the minor is noted on the student's permanent record and transcripts.

-To declare the minor, you must have already completed, or be currently enrolled in, Functions of the Capitalist Enterprise, BUS 10a.
+To declare the minor, you must have already completed, or be currently enrolled in, Business Fundamentals, BUS 10a.

 - Survey of Economics (ECON 2a) or Introduction to Microeconomics (Econ 10a) gives you a conceptual foundation in economics.